Maui’s Coral Reefs: 7 Ways to Help

 Senator Corey Booker (D-NJ), Shelley Moore Capito (R-WV), and three House Representatives introduced the bipartisan Shark Fin Elimination Act of 2017.
 Call your local Senator and Representatives in favor of passing future legislation like this.

-7. Volunteer your time by participating in citizen science.
+7. Volunteer your time, participate in citizen science

 Citizen science is rapidly gaining traction as a method for everyday people like you and me to contribute to marine scientific research.
 Scuba divers, snorkelers, and water enthusiasts are encouraged to record and report unhealthy coral sitings such as bleaching, algae overgrowth, and disease.